 - Pay in full with your own funds.

 - Request reimbursement upon successful completion.
+Be sure to submit proper documentation per the guidelines provided.

 Who is eligible